Ikara–Flinders Ranges National Park: Geology

+Paleontological significance

+Ikara–Flinders Ranges National Park is part of the Flinders Ranges geological successions, where abundant and diverse arrays of fossils show how animal life began on Earth over a period of 350 million years.

+IUGS geological heritage site

+In respect of "the locality where well preserved Precambrian fossils of multicellular life were first found globally" the International Union of Geological Sciences (IUGS) included the "Ediacaran fossils in the Ediacara Hills, Flinders Ranges" in its assemblage of 100 geological heritage sites around the world in a listing published in October 2022.
+The organisation defines an IUGS Geological Heritage Site as "a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history".

+GSSP

+The area contains a Global Boundary Stratotype Section and Point (GSSP), also known as a "Golden Spike", as defined by International Union of Geological Sciences (IUGS) International Commission on Stratigraphy (ICS), and ratified by the ICS in 2004.
+The GSSP is a reference point on a stratigraphic section which defines the lower boundary of a stage on the geologic time scale, and is specifically located in Enorama Creek within the national park.
+It marks the lower boundary of the Ediacaran period, then recently recognised for the first time.

+World Heritage bid

+The park is one of a group of seven geographically separate areas that were submitted to the UNESCO World Heritage Centre for consideration as a World Heritage Site under criterion (viii) on 15 April 2021, and as of August 2025 remain on the "tentative" list.
+A 1947 study by Reg Sprigg and two 1949 studies by Sir Douglas Mawson are cited to support the application, which will be voted on in 2026.

 Flora and fauna

 The flora of the Flinders Ranges is composed largely of species adapted to a semi-arid environment such as cypress-pine, mallee, and black oak.
 Moister areas near Wilpena Pound support grevilleas, Guinea flowers, lilies and ferns.
 Reeds and sedges grow near permanent water sources such as springs and waterholes.

 Since the eradication of dingos and the establishment of permanent waterholes for stock, the numbers of red kangaroos, western grey kangaroos and euros in the Flinders Ranges have increased.
 The yellow-footed rock-wallaby, which neared extinction after the arrival of Europeans due to hunting and predation by foxes, has now stabilized.
 Other endemic marsupials include dunnarts, planigales.
+Efforts to reintroduce the western quoll and the brushtail possum in the park have been ongoing since 2014.
 Echidnas are the sole monotreme species in the park.
 Insectivorous bats make up significant proportion of mammals in the area.
 Reptiles include goannas, snakes, dragon lizards, skinks and geckos.
 The streambank froglet is an endemic amphibian.